 In Simpplr Research’s new State of Internal Communications report, we see that a big difference between leading and lagging corporate communications programs lies in executive communication and engagement.

-Data for this chart was collected via random sample survey of 411 corporate communications leaders.
+Data Analysis: Data for this chart was collected via random sample survey of 411 corporate communications leaders.
 The survey asks respondents to rate their state of internal communications on a scale of 1-5, with 5 indicating a great internal communications program and 1 indicating a severely lacking internal communications program.
 Further, the survey asked respondents how involved executives were in their internal communications program.
 The comparison of responses to the two questions is depicted in the above charts.
 The breakdown shows that organizations, where the executives are extensively involved in internal communications, have higher ratings on average.
 This trend is strictly monotonic, with increased executive involvement associated with increased internal communications strength at every level.
 The upper breakdown further shows this trend; leaders in internal communications have higher executive involvement.
 The large sample size gives us the statistical power to test this difference.
 The difference in the average state of internal communication between organizations with extensively involved executives and uninvolved executives is significant at the 0.05 alpha level.

 To learn more, you can download the 2019 State of Internal Communications here.

-Based on our study, we understand that it’s a challenge to truly engage leaders in internal communications (IC).
-We also know that executive engagement is critical for the success of internal communications programs.
+Based on our study, we understand that it’s a challenge to truly engage executives in internal communications (IC).
+We also know that leadership engagement is critical for the success of internal communications programs.
 Because of this, we’re always on the lookout for best practices on how to engage leaders.
 So we’re actively working with customers and the broader IC community to gather deeper insights, tips, and practices.

 10 Best practices to engage executives in internal communications